 Staying current also requires keeping up with the near-constant changes feed specs for the different channels.
 So be sure you’re preparing your feed according to the latest requirements.

 At best, a data feed containing messy or inconsistent data will have a much lower performance than one that has persistent and organized data.
 At worst, a feed containing sloppy data will be rejected from the channel altogether.
 All product attributes should be concise and error-free.
+Proper cleansing is a key part of anything involving data, and your product data is no exception.
 Make sure your offer titles don’t contain duplicate words, have no double white spaces and there’s no broken HTML anywhere in the feed.

 Example: Fix and decode broken HTML